indexeddbshim/IndexedDBShim/README.md

 - __autoName__ - Boolean config to interpret empty string name as a cue for creating a database name automatically (introspect on `IDBDatabase.name` to get the actual name used); `false` by default

+Node-only config:

+- __deleteDatabaseFiles__ - Deletes physical database file upon `deleteDatabase`
+    (instead of merely emptying).
+Defaults to true.
-- __memoryDatabase__ - (Node-only) string config to cause all opening, deleting, and listing to be of SQLite in-memory databases; name supplied by user is still used (including to automatically build a cache since SQLite does not allow naming of in-memory databases); the name is also accessible to `IDBFactory.webkitGetDatabaseNames()`; causes database
+- __memoryDatabase__ - String config to cause all opening, deleting, and listing to be of SQLite in-memory databases; name supplied by user is still used (including to automatically build a cache since SQLite does not allow naming of in-memory databases); the name is also accessible to `IDBFactory.webkitGetDatabaseNames()`; causes database